shrikant-ror/TempJava/README.md

 The ability to use annotations like @Autowired to inject Spring-managed beans into our application is a driving force for creating powerful and scalable code in Spring

-Annotations in spring boot
+## Annotations in spring boot

 Spring Annotations are a form of metadata that provides data about a program.
 Annotations are used to provide supplemental information about a program.
 It does not have a direct effect on the operation of the code they annotate.
 It does not change the action of the compiled program.

-1) @SpringBootApplication
+1) **@SpringBootApplication**
 	@SpringBootApplication annotation is one point replacement for using @Configuration, @EnableAutoConfiguration and @ComponentScan annotations alongside their default attributes.

-2) @Autowired
+2) **@Autowired**
 	@Autowired annotation is applied to the fields, setter methods, and constructors.
 It injects object dependency implicitly.
 We use @Autowired to mark the dependency that will be injected by the Spring container.

-3) @Qualifier
+3) **@Qualifier**
 	If more than one bean of the same type is available in the container, the framework will throw NoUniqueBeanDefinitionException, indicating that more than one bean is available for autowiring

 	Ex. incase we have interface with multiple implementation then this issue will rails to avoid this issue we are using the @qulifier annotation.

-4)@Component
+4) **@Component**
 @Component is an annotation that allows Spring to automatically detect our custom beans.

 In other words, without having to write any explicit code, Spring will:

-Scan our application for classes annotated with @Component Instantiate them and inject any specified dependencies into them Inject them wherever needed
+- Scan our application for classes annotated with @Component
+- Instantiate them and inject any specified dependencies into them
+- Inject them wherever needed

 Stereotype Annotations
 Spring Framework provides us with some special annotations.
 These annotations are used to create Spring beans automatically in the application context. @Component annotation is the main Stereotype Annotation.
 There are some Stereotype meta-annotations which is derived from @Component those are

-1: @Service: We specify a class with @Service to indicate that they’re holding the business logic.
+1 **@Service:** We specify a class with @Service to indicate that they’re holding the business logic.
 Besides being used in the service layer, there isn’t any other special use for this annotation.
 The utility classes can be marked as Service classes.

-2: @Repository: We specify a class with @Repository to indicate that they’re dealing with CRUD operations, usually, it’s used with DAO (Data Access Object) or Repository implementations that deal with database tables.
+2 **@Repository:** We specify a class with @Repository to indicate that they’re dealing with CRUD operations, usually, it’s used with DAO (Data Access Object) or Repository implementations that deal with database tables.

-3: @Controller: We specify a class with @Controller to indicate that they’re front controllers and responsible to handle user requests and return the appropriate response.
+3: **@Controller:** We specify a class with @Controller to indicate that they’re front controllers and responsible to handle user requests and return the appropriate response.
 It is mostly used with REST Web Services.

-Runnable VS Callable

-Runnable
-Callable
-It is a part of java.lang package
-It is a part of the java.util.concurrent package
-It cannot return the return of computation.
-It can return the result of the parallel processing of a task.
-It cannot throw a checked Exception.
-It can throw a checked Exception.
-In a runnable interface, one needs to override the run() method in Java.
-In order to use Callable, you need to override the call() Runnable.run() returns void
-Callable.call() returns a generic value V

-Runnable Example:

-public interface Runnable {
-    public void run();
-}

-public class EventLoggingTask implements  Runnable{
-    private Logger logger
-      = LoggerFactory.getLogger(EventLoggingTask.class);

-    @Override
-    public void run() {
-        logger.info("Message");
-    }
-}

-Callable Example:

-public interface Callable<V> {
-    V call() throws Exception;
-}

-public class FactorialTask implements Callable<Integer> {
-    int number;

-    // standard constructors

-    public Integer call() throws InvalidParamaterException {
-        int fact = 1;
-        // ...
-        for(int count = number; count > 1; count--) {
-            fact = fact * count;
-        }

-        return fact;
-    }
-}

-How to create Immutable class in Java?

-Immutable class in java means that once an object is created, we cannot change its content.
-In Java, all the wrapper classes (like Integer, Boolean, Byte, Short) and String class is immutable.
-We can create our own immutable class as well.

-The class must be declared as final so that child classes can’t be created.
-Data members in the class must be declared private so that direct access is not allowed.
-Data members in the class must be declared as final so that we can’t change the value of it after object creation.
-A parameterized constructor should initialize all the fields performing a deep copy so that data members can’t be modified with an object reference.
-Deep Copy of objects should be performed in the getter methods to return a copy rather than returning the actual object reference)